itkovian/itkovian.net/posts/2008-05-9-The_Architect.markdown

 -----
-Title:  The Architect
+title:  The Architect
-Author: Andy Georges
+author: Andy Georges
-Date: May 9, 2008
+date: May 9, 2008
+tags:
 -----